talianin/Taliani-Site/site/content/post/making-sense.md

 ---
+# this is the biking story and includes an image of a biker
 title: "Matt bikes 50 miles over the weekend"
 date: 2016-12-17T15:04:10.000Z
 description: Coming off of a rough week at work, Matt decides to take a long bike ride through the countryside.